echohello-dev/transcribe-me/README.md

 ## :warning: Important Note

 Starting from version 1.0.0, you need to explicitly install the provider(s) you want to use.
 The package no longer installs all providers by default to reduce unnecessary dependencies.
+This helps keep your environment lean by only installing what you actually need.

 ## :key: Key Features